Maribel-G/Maribel-G/README.md

 - 👋 Hi, I’m @Maribel-G
-- 👀 I’m interested a ground level introduction into robotics
+- 👀 I’m interested in a ground level introduction into robotics
-- 🌱 I’m currently learning CS 4800 - Software Engineering
+- 🌱 I’m currently taking CS 4800 - Software Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not sure yet.
+But am open to ideas.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Maribel-G/Maribel-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.